landlock

 RestrictPaths restricts all goroutines to only "see" the files provided as inputs.
 After this call successfully returns, the goroutines will only be able to use files in the ways as they were specified in advance in the call to RestrictPaths.

-Example: The following invocation will restrict all goroutines so that it can only read from /usr, /bin and /tmp, and only write to /tmp:
+Example: The following invocation will restrict all goroutines so that they can only read from /usr, /bin and /tmp, and only write to /tmp:

 landlock.RODirs("/usr", "/bin"),